Irish Gold Cup Preview, Tips, Runners & Trends (Dublin Racing Festival)

 Irish Gold Cup Information:

-Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Leopardstown tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
+We also have a dedicated Leopardstown tips page that will cover this race as well as all of the other races on the day of the race, see which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
 You may also be interested in other preview blogs that we have packed full of information, head down to the Races Covered during the Dublin Racing Festival section for links to these.

 How competitive is the Irish Gold Cup market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2007 when the race had an over-round of 109%.
 The race in 2016 was a race that was most in the bookie's favour with an over-round of 123%, whilst on average over the last 20 renewals of the Irish Gold Cup, the over-round has been 115%, which means the bookie expects to pay out £100 for every £115 which is bet.